-Center for Participatory Research and Development (CPRD) implemented a two-day training workshop titled ‘Climate Change Impacts to the Human Rights Obligations: Policy spaces for safeguarding human rights under the UNFCCC’ during 26-27 May 2019 at the PKSF Seminar Hall.
-Qazi Kholiquzzaman Ahmad, Chairman, PKSF Chaired the training, Dr. Md.
-Helal Uddin, Director, NGOAB was as the special guest and Md Shamsuddoha, Chief Executive, CPRD mentored the programee.
+Center for Participatory Research and Development (CPRD) implemented a two-day training workshop titled “Implication of Climate Change Impacts to the Human Rights Obligations: Policy spaces and options for safeguarding human rights under the UNFCCC process” from 26-27 May 2019 at the PKSF Seminar Hall.
+Dr. Qazi Kholiquzzaman Ahmad, Chairman, PKSF, Dr. Md.
+Helal Uddin, Director, NGO A.B. and Md Shamsuddoha, Chief Executive, CPRD spoke at the inauguration of the workshop.

 The training programme was planned to build capacity among the government & NGO professionals, practitioners and relevant stakeholders in order to enhance their knowledge on climate change implications to the human rights obligations.

 Several sessions were conducted by experts such as- i) fundamentals of Human Rights; ii) legal and institutional arrangements for ensuring human rights in the context of Bangladesh context iii) Implications of climate induced loss & damage and forced displacement to the human Rights obligations; iv) nexus between climate justice and human rights; v) empirical experience on the localized impacts of climate change; vi Scope of addressing human rights in the national development/climate plans and strategies and vii) Human rights obligations to the Paris Agreement and to the Global Agenda for Sustainable Development (SDGs).